Betaine has been getting a lot of attention these days.

 (That’s intentional, by the way—supplement companies don’t want you to see how much they’re scrimping in their formulations.)

-Now, if you’ve made it this far, you’re probably not surprised to learn that my pre-workout supplement PULSE contains a clinically effective dose of 2.5 grams of betaine per serving.
+Now, if you’ve made it this far, you’re probably not surprised to learn that my pre-workout supplement Pulse contains a clinically effective dose of 2.5 grams of betaine per serving.
+(This is the case for both regular and caffeine-free Pulse.)

 It also contains clinically effective doses of 5 other performance-enhancing ingredients: